 Optical metrology systems provide a significant advance in measurement capability for crash test facilities.
 These systems are fast, and provide results that document all test results in accordance with regulatory requirements.
-Deformation analysis can be performed while freely moving around a test vehicle which greatly increases measurement efficiency.
 Optical measurement systems can incorporate multiple cameras, which makes it possible to observe and measure multiple points at the same time.
-This is particularly useful for crash dummy positioning.
-Software is available which will automatically record and report all required data including 3D position of the crash dummy H-point, Knee and Head positions in vehicle coordinates and relative to the seat position.
-Probes with optical targets can be tracked through wireless links to provide additional information required by test protocols.
-This data can be collected in real-time on multiple points even if the vehicle is moved during the test.
-Optical measurement systems also solve difficult measurement problems such as Free Motion Head test requirements.
+Probes with optical targets are used to provide additional information required by test protocols.

 Crash barrier tests, side impact tests, and roll-over tests require pre-crash and post-crash measurement of a large number of points located anywhere on the vehicle.
 With the ProCam optical measurement system, data is collected with a hand held probe pre-crash and post-crash.
 A selection of probe tips and extensions makes it possible to reach into all areas of the vehicle including the engine compartment and passenger areas.